citsmartdocs/docs/en-us/docs/citsmart-platform-9/processes/tickets/use/register-ticket-occurrences.md

-title:  Add comments in the ticket execution
+title:  Register ticket occurrences
 Description: It allows to register possible occurrences about the execution of a ticket.

-# Add comments in the ticket execution
+# Register ticket occurrences

-This functionality allows to register in comments all the steps for the execution of a ticket.
+The functionality allows to record in comments all the steps of the ticket execution (its occurrences).In this new version of the ticket functionality, a "Text editor" will be made available for the insertion of the relevant comments to the occurrences.

+!!! warning "ATTENTION"

+    Comments on occurrences may be changed, deleted or searched (for their content), in the area entitled "Comments".

+!!! note "NOTE"

+    The history of all ticket comments can be viewed by clicking on the "History" tab in the upper right side of the screen.
+All actions taken from creation to closure are recorded in the history, serving as Audit.

 ## Before getting started